 - The majority of parents nationwide want afterschool programs for their children.
 Unmet demand has climbed over the past 10 years and continues to grow.
 For every child in a program, two are waiting to get in. - 84 percent of parents support public funding for afterschool programs.
-This isn't a partisan issue: 91 percent of Democrats (9 in 10 Democrats) and 80 percent of Republicans (4 in 5 Republicans) support public funding for afterschool.
+This isn't a partisan issue: 91 percent of Democrats and 80 percent of Republicans support public funding for afterschool.